- Understanding the Closing Process

-Can You Move Into a House Before Closing Explained
+- Can You Move In Before Closing?

 Buying a house is an exciting and often stressful process.
 Once you find the perfect home, you may be eager to move in as soon as possible.
 But can you move into a house before closing?
 The answer is not as straightforward as you might think.